antoBit/antodev/src/blog/2023-01-26-🌍-expose-yourself-…-your-work.md

 ### Automated SSL/TLS certificates

-Ngrok supports https out of the box, and we have a couple of ways to set this up.
+Ngrok supports HTTPS out of the box, and we have a couple of ways to set this up.
 The easiest way is to specify it as a complete address:

 ```bash
 ngrok http https://localhost:8000
 ```

-Another way to do that is connecting ngrok on the port 443.
-It will assume by default that we want to use the https protocol:
+Another way to do that is by connecting ngrok on port 443.
+It will assume by default that we want to use the HTTPS protocol:

 ```bash
 ngrok http 443